w3c/mathml-docs/notes-on-mathml/notes-fund.md

 `<mi><a href="https://example.com/sin">sin</a></mi>`

-Or, if using an XML parser, also making the HML namespace explicit:
+Or, if using an XML parser, also making the HTML namespace explicit:

 ```
 <mi><a xmlns="http://www.w3.org/1999/xhtml"